 Jonathan Cedarbaum co-chairs the firm's False Claims Act Group and is a leader of its Cybersecurity, Privacy and Communications Group.
 Mr. Cedarbaum also litigates Administrative Procedure Act, constitutional and international cases.
 He counsels clients on regulatory matters and represents them before administrative agencies and congressional committees—not only in the area of data security and privacy, but also on matters concerning financial services and healthcare.

-Jonathan Cedarbaum is a partner in the firm's Litigation/Controversy Department, where he is a member of the Government and Regulatory, Appellate and Supreme Court, and Intellectual Property Litigation Practice Groups.
-He is also a member of the Defense, National Security and Government Contracts Practice Group, the Strategic Response and Counseling Group, and the Consumer Financial Protection Bureau Working Group.
-He rejoined the firm in 2011 after two years in the leadership of the Justice Department's Office of Legal Counsel, where he ultimately served as Acting Assistant Attorney General in charge of the Office, which provides authoritative legal advice to the White House, the Attorney General, and all executive branch departments and agencies.
+Mr. Cedarbaum rejoined the firm in 2011 after spending two years in the leadership of the Justice Department's Office of Legal Counsel, where he ultimately served as Acting Assistant Attorney General in charge of the Office, which provides authoritative legal advice to the White House, the Attorney General, and all executive branch departments and agencies.

-Before re-joining WilmerHale in 2009, Mr. Cedarbaum had done two additional stints at the Justice Department: two-and-a-half years as an Attorney-Advisor in the Office of Legal Counsel and a year as a Bristow Fellow in the Office of the Solicitor General.
-Mr. Cedarbaum has also served as Deputy Chief of Staff to the President of the International Criminal Tribunal for the Former Yugoslavia.
-Earlier in his career, he worked as a legislative assistant for a Member of Congress.
+Earlier in his career, Mr. Cedarbaum did two additional stints at the Justice Department: two-and-a-half years as an Attorney-Advisor in the Office of Legal Counsel (1999-2002) and a year as a Bristow Fellow in the Office of the Solicitor General (1997-1998).
+Mr. Cedarbaum has also served as Deputy Chief of Staff to the President of the International Criminal Tribunal for the Former Yugoslavia (2002-2003) and as a legislative assistant for a Member of Congress (1985-1986).